mlrun/mlrun/docs/serving/serving-graph.md

-In Some cases we want to split our processing to multiple functions and use streaming protocols to connect those functions, in the following example we do the data processing in the 1st function/container and the NLP processing in the 2nd function (for example if we need a GPU just for that part).
+In Some cases we want to split our processing to multiple functions and use streaming protocols to connect those functions, in the following example we do the data processing in the first function/container and the NLP processing in the second function (for example if we need a GPU just for that part).

 ```python